-Hospital Hospitality House of Richmond, Inc. and its subsidiaries (collectively, the "Organization") provides housing to families of inpatients, same-day surgery patients, and outpatients who are undergoing continuing treatment at Virginia Commonwealth University Health Systems, Veterans Affairs Medical Center, Virginia Treatment Center for Children, Sheltering Arms Physical Rehabilitation Hospital, HealthSouth Medical Center, Children's Hospital of Richmond at VCU, and Retreat Hospital.
+Hospital Hospitality House of Richmond, Inc., d.b.a. the Doorways, and its subsidiaries (collectively, the "Organization") provides housing to families of inpatients, same-day surgery patients, and outpatients who are undergoing continuing treatment at Virginia Commonwealth University Health Systems, Veterans Affairs Medical Center, Virginia Treatment Center for Children, Sheltering Arms Physical Rehabilitation Hospital, HealthSouth Medical Center, Children's Hospital of Richmond at VCU, and Retreat Hospital.
 Public support, special events, rents, and investment income are the primary sources of revenue and support.

-Basis of Accounting: The consolidated financial statements include the accounts of the Hospital Hospitality House of Richmond, Inc. (the "Hospitality House"), its majorityowned subsidiary, 7th & Marshall Corporation, and its wholly-owned subsidiary, HHH Development, LLC, which was formed in October of 2012.
+Basis of Accounting: The consolidated financial statements include the accounts of The Doorways, its majority-owned subsidiary, 7th & Marshall Corporation, and its wholly-owned subsidiary, HHH Development, LLC, which was formed in October of 2012.
 All significant intercompany transactions and balances have been eliminated in consolidation.